irismessage/sys2-coursework/answers.md

 - google 132s

 They differ because they are both constantly decreasing to 0 before being reset, and they aren't in sync because they have different operators.

+## Question 9
+dhcp release and request capture

+no notes, see directory